kailash-manasarovar/statement/docs/timeline/2024/june.md

 - I bought 70000 leaflets with VistaPrint and when they arrived it looked like the boxes had been destroyed purposefully.
 - I complained and they sent me a whole new print run of 70000 leaflets, so I contracted a company to help me deliver them at the very last minute, StreetPR UK.
 - They had five days, Friday through Wednesday, including Saturday, to do it.
-- It was Thursday, and I paid the company thousands of pounds, and all of a sudden, bold as brass, they rang to tel me they didn't have a van to pick up my leaflets.
+- It was Thursday, and I paid the company thousands of pounds, and all of a sudden, bold as brass, they rang to tell me they didn't have a van to pick up my leaflets.
 - It didn't occur to them that they could have easily hired a courier, which told me everything.
 - After complaining bitterly about this, they sent a man from South East London to collect them and he turned up on Saturday evening in his car.
 - He wouldn't say where he was taking them when I asked him.
 - They then had three days to deliver them on 1st, 2nd, and 3rd July before the election on the 4th July.
 - I felt I had been ripped off so took them to small claims, and lost.
-- At small claims, in March 2024, I was struggling to think straight as I was coming down off years of drugging, and all my belongings from my apartment in Spain that I brought back to London had been sprayed in pesticides so I was unwell from that too.
+- At small claims, in March 2024, I was struggling to think straight due to the toil of years of drugging, and all my belongings from my apartment in Spain that I brought back to London had been sprayed in pesticides so I was unwell from that too.
 - At court, StreetPR's representative admitted that to do a job like mine requires 15-20 people, employed at the last minute.
 - They weren't able to provide any proof of any people having been contracted to do the work.
 - I lost the case but I wasn't very well prepared, and I was struggling hard to think straight.
+- I'm just adding this for completeness.

 ### Party of Women party